 Don’t worry.
 Your healthcare team will give you detailed instructions to follow.

 What to expect during surgery

-You will be moved onto the operating table.
+You’ll be moved onto the operating table.

-When you are asleep, the surgeon will do the surgery.
+Once you’re asleep, the surgeon will do the surgery.

 What to expect after surgery